+Sources:

+kWbase assumes 90% of existing exit signs are incandescent and 10% fluorescent with average sign wattages of 40W and 11W respectively.
+Weighted average existing exit sign wattage = 0.9*40W+0.1*11W = 37.1W.
+Assumptions are from WI Focus on Energy, “Business Programs: Deemed Savings Manual V1.0.”
+Update Date: March 22, 2010.

+Average wattage of LED exit signs per WI Focus on Energy, “Business Programs: Deemed Savings Manual V1.0.”
+Update Date: March 22, 2010.

+WI Focus on Energy, “Business Programs: Deemed Savings Manual V1.0.”
+Update Date: March 22, 2010.
+LED Exit Sign.

+Mid-Atlantic Technical Reference Manual V1.0.
+May 2010.
+LED Exit Sign.

 Premium Efficiency Motors

-For constant speed and uniformly loaded motors with commercial and industrial applications described in XX, the prescriptive measurement and verification protocols described below apply for replacement of old motors with new energy efficient motors of the same rated horsepower.
+For constant speed and uniformly loaded motors used in commercial and industrial buildings, the prescriptive measurement and verification protocols described below apply for replacement of old motors with new energy efficient motors of the same rated horsepower.
 Replacements where the old motor and new motor have different horsepower ratings are considered custom measures.
 For motors with variable speeds, variable loading, or industrial-specific applications, Custom Measure Protocols and Measurement and Verification Plans are required.

-Note that the Coincidence Factor and Run Hours of Use for motors specified below do not take into account systems with multiple motors serving the same load, such as duplex motor sets with one motor in a lead and the other in back up mode.
-Under these circumstances, the Coincidence Factor (CF) and Run Hours of Use (RHRS) will need to be adjusted accordingly based on the proposed loading of the new motor.
+Note that the Coincidence Factor and Run Hours of Use for motors specified below do not take into account systems with multiple motors serving the same load, such as duplex motor sets with a lead-lag setup.
+Under these circumstances, a custom measure protocol is required.
+Duplex motor sets in which the second motor serves as a standby motor can utilize this protocol with an adjustment made such that savings are correctly attributed to a single motor.

 Algorithms